 Why You Probably Don’t Need to Clean Your Solar Panels

 For the most part, solar panels are low-maintenance systems.
 Most panels are pitched, meaning that they are inclined slightly.
 This means that they can be cleaned off fairly well by rain – the rain hits the panels, dislodges dust and dirt, and carries it away due to the slope.
 If your panels have even a 5-degree incline, the rain should clean them well enough that you don’t have to take further action.
-In a study at the University of San Diego, it was determined that less than 0.05% of solar panels’ production was lost due to standard dirt and dust.
-By cleaning the solar panels on a standard house, you would most likely gain less than $8 in energy production per month.
+Studies show that less than 0.05% of solar panels’ production is lost due to standard dirt and dust and by cleaning the solar panels on a standard house, you would most likely gain less than $8 in energy production per month.
 That doesn’t really make up for the cost of hiring a professional cleaning service!